dalek-cryptography/curve25519-dalek/README.md

 selecting an arithmetic backend using one of the `_backend` features.
 If no backend is selected, compilation will fail.

+# Minimum Supported Rust Version

+This crate requires Rust 1.41 at a minimum.
+In the future, MSRV changes will be accompanied by a minor version bump.

 # Safety

 The `curve25519-dalek` types are designed to make illegal states